Sitecore/jss/docs/data/routes/docs/getting-started/jss-server-install/en.md

 ### Sitecore

-The JSS server components require Sitecore 9.0 Update-1 or later.
+The Headless server components require Sitecore 9.0 Update-1 or later.
 Install Sitecore according to the instructions for your version available on [the dev site](https://dev.sitecore.net).

 ### Sitecore JSS License